Can I use voice commands to control the M-Series Smart Glasses?

 Contact Vuzix Technical Support for assistance.

-Once enabled, you will be able to navigate the filesystem on the M400 Smart Glasses when plugged into a computer via USB.
+Once enabled, you will be able to navigate the file system on the M400 and M4000 Smart Glasses when plugged into a computer via USB.
 It will appear as a standard USB storage device.

 Yes, we have a number of options for those who require prescription eyewear.
 By default, the M-Series Smart Glasses ship with our lens-less frames which are designed to fit over the majority of eyeglass frames.
 In addition, the safety frames included with the M-Series Safety Frame Kit can be taken to most optometrists and have the prescription added.

 Normally, applications are installed from our App Store as described here.
 However, if you have downloaded an .apk file to your computer, you can install it via a USB connection.
-There are two mechanisms for this.
+There are a few mechanisms for this.

 Without Additional Software

-- Insert a USB-C cable between a USB-C port on the computer and the M400.
-If USB-C is unavailable on the computer, a USB-3.1 high-power port can be used with a USB-A to USB-C cable.
-Standard USB ports on the computer do not supply sufficient power and cannot be used.
+- Insert a USB-C cable between a USB-C port on the computer and the M400 or M4000.
+If USB-C is unavailable on the computer, a USB-3.1 high-power port can be used with a USB-A to USB-C cable (standard USB ports on the computer do not supply sufficient power and cannot be used).

-- On the M400, open Settings > Connected Devices > USB and change the mode to "Transfer Files".
-The Vuzix M400 should appear as a device on your computer.
+- On the M400 or M4000, open Settings > Connected Devices > USB and change the mode to "Transfer Files".
+The Vuzix M400 or M4000 should appear as a device on your computer.

 - Use your Windows File Explorer or macOS Finder to copy the .apk file to the virtual SD Card of the device.

-- On the M400, open the Files application and locate the file you copied.
+- On the M400 or M4000, open the 'Files' application and locate the file you copied.

 - Highlight the .apk file and click it to install.